Heron dipper-Tough Water Level Meters

 - More

-The dipper-Tough is a rugged, top quality instrument used for measuring static and falling head levels in waste disposal and remediation sites and other harsh environments.
+The Heron dipper-Tough Water Level Meter is a rugged, top-quality instrument used for measuring static and falling head levels in waste disposal and remediation sites and other harsh environments.
 The drawDown feature on the dipper-Tough makes this unit ideal to use during pump and treat testing when contaminates are found in the groundwater.
-The hydrocarbon resistant Kynar jacketed, high tensile steel core tape is embedded directly into the probe body, allowing for longer life of the tape and probe.
+The hydrocarbon-resistant Kynar jacketed, high tensile steel core tape is embedded directly into the probe body, allowing for a longer life of the tape and probe.

-- Padded Carry Case – to protect your precision water level meter from the elements
+- Padded Carry Case: Protects the precision water level meter from the elements

-- Tape Guide and Hanger – to support the meter at the well head and to protect the tape from sharp edges on the well casing
+- Tape Guide and Hanger: Supports the meter at the well head and protects the tape from sharp edges on the well casing

 - Premium Stainless Steel Kynar Coated Tape